 The fear with all of these scenarios is obvious.
 When the end times come and God's coming command is prophesied to be "come out of her my people; move forth from the the land" (Rev 18:4; Jer 50:8), then what hope is there for people trapped in prison, camps or behind closed borders?

-Instead, we should again go back to a similar situation of camps, martial law and closed borders: Egypt before the Exodus.
-The slaves in Egypt had no freedom to up and move to another country.
-Yet God told them they were going to be leaving for their freedom to the Promise Land.
+Instead, let's again remember a similar situation of camps, martial law and closed borders: Egypt before the exodus.
+The slaves in Egypt had no freedom to move to another country.
+Yet God told them they were going to be leaving to the Promise Land.
 Through a series of plagues and miracles, God released all the people who were willing to march out in faith.
-Pharoah's armies, the Red Sea, desert and other hazards were not too much for God.
+Pharaoh's armies, the Red Sea, desert and other hazards were not too much for God.

-God would not issue a command for all his people to flee their countries to safety from Wormwood when it is impossible for them to comply.
+God would not issue a command for all his people to flee their countries to safety from the destruction of the US and Wormwood when it is impossible for them to comply.
 If there are obstacles in the way, he must take care of them as he has in the past for his people, such as when Peter was in prison and he opened the gates (Acts 12:7).
 Anything less will result in few being saved out of those who had faith and wanting to be.
-God's nature and past acts should quell this fear of any of us being trapped behind and unable to march out when the command is given.
+God's nature and past acts are enough to quell this fear of being trapped behind and unable to march out when the command is given.